HTV peeling? Application tape not picking up the vinyl? Vinyl not sticking?

 I’ve applied my HTV but its peeled after washing.
 Help!

-HTV is a vinyl film which is applied using a combination of heat, time and pressure.
-Check the product description to ensure the correct time and temperature has been applied.
-HTV also requires pressure to ensure it can adequately bond to the garment/item.
+HTV is a vinyl film which requires the correct combination of heat, time and pressure.
+Check the product description to ensure the correct time and temperature has been used on application.
+If the correct time and heat has been used, its most likely due to not enough pressure on initial application.
+This is more common when a home iron or an easy press has been used as they rely on manual pressure.
+HTV requires pressure to push the adhesive deep into the fabric so it can adequately bond to the garment/item.
 HTV can be repressed.
-Cover your HTV with a Teflon sheet or backing paper and repress for the fill time and temperature required.
+Cover your HTV with a Teflon sheet or backing paper and repress for the full time and at temperature required.
+If using a home iron or Cricut easy press do not use an ironing board, do it on a hard flat surface so enough pressure can be achieved.
+If a heat press has been used, use the pressure adjuster so adequate resistance is felt when closing the heat press.

 Before applying your design, press your garment for 2-3 seconds prior to application.
 This helps removes moisture which creates a stronger bond for HTV application.